Why am I writing this post about eating and Yoga classes?

-Some people are not sure about how much time should be left between eating and yoga class.
+Some people are not sure about how much time should be left between eating and a yoga class.

 Some students are coming to Yoga class having not eaten for a very long time.